google/comprehensive-rust/src/modules/visibility.md

 # Visibility

-Module are a privacy boundary:
+Modules are a privacy boundary:

 * Module items are private by default (hides implementation details).
 * Parent and sibling items are always visible.